ornicar/php-html-writer/README.markdown

 ## Why you should use it

- - it always generate valid HTML and XHTML code
+ - it always generates valid HTML and XHTML code
  - it makes templates cleaner
  - it's easy to use, fast to execute, fully tested and documented